 It would help if you never were afraid to ask questions.
 The more you learn about money, the better off you will be.
 When you improve your relationship with money, you have a better chance of improving your financial situation.

 I had my share of money mistakes.
 Most of them stemmed from a belief I would be happier once I spent X and got Y. In this pursuit of happiness, I fell for bogus credit card incentives, spent way more than I should on a car, and amassed over $110,000 in student loan debt.
 None of which made me happier, just more stressed.

 Eventually, I learned I needed better money management skills and shift my feelings towards money.
 It started when I read a book by Stephen R. Covey called “The Seven Habits of Highly Effective People.”
 The self-help book focused on mindset and elaborated on the concept of different perspectives.
 The idea is that two people can go through the same thing but experience it differently.
 I was curious about people who had the same amounts of money but drastically different relationships with money.

 In the book, Covey explores 7 habits that make people highly effective individuals.

-And with my own personal quest for happiness and financial independence, I’ve learned to apply these 7 habits to help me a richer happier life.
+And with my own personal quest for happiness and financial independence, I’ve learned to apply these 7 habits to help me live a richer happier life.